-The 2013 Future of Music Summit will take place in the Lohrfink Auditorium in the Rafik B. Hariri building at Georgetown University.
+The 2014 Future of Music Policy Summit will take place in the Lohrfink Auditorium in the Rafik B. Hariri building at Georgetown University.

 The Georgetown campus is mostly closed to vehicles and signage is not the best.
-Regardless of what method you use to get to campus, you will need to refer to the campus map (the Hariri building is # 80) to find your way around.
+Regardless of what method you use to get to campus, you will need to refer to the campus map to find your way around.
 We strongly suggest you print a copy.
 You may also find this map of the Leavey Center building helpful.
 To get your bearings on the surrounding area, you can plug the address “37th St NW & O St NW, Washington DC 20007” into your favorite map software.
 That’s the address of Georgetown’s main gates.
+As an alternative, you can use the address of the Georgetown University Hospital entrance at “3801 Reservoir Road, Washington DC 20007;” the hospital entrance is actually the closest to the Hotel and Conference Center facility.
 The GPS coordinates of the Hariri building are 38.90917, -77.07548 (labeled the Georgetown Business Center on Google Maps).

-The Washington, DC, area features several major international airports, all with a variety of ground transportation options to get you from the airport to Georgetown and the surrounding area.
+The Washington, DC area features several major international airports, all with a variety of ground transportation options to get you from the airport to Georgetown and the surrounding area.
 The closest and most convenient airport is Reagan (DCA).
 It is on the Blue line of DC’s subway system and a short cab ride to the Georgetown campus.
 The next convenient airport is Dulles (IAD), with regular bus service to the Rosslyn and West Falls Church Metro stations.
-BWI airport is 1 to 1.5 hours by car from DC and getting from the airport to Georgetown requires numerous transfers.
+BWI airport is 1 to 1.5 hours by car from DC and getting from the airport to Georgetown requires numerous transfers on public transportation.